TorchZhan/MAARDTI/README.md

 ```

 ## Installation
-- You can install the required libraries by running `pip install -r requirements.txt`
+- You can install the required libraries `environment.yml`
 - If you encounter any installation errors, please don't hesitate to reach out to us for assistance.

 ## Download datasets